gperonato/3dcitydb-docker-postgis/README.md

 # 3D City Database PostGIS Docker image

+This fork is used to create legacy 3DCityDB containers based on specific versions.

 **!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!**

 **Deprecation notice:** This repository has been deprecated on 6th of September 2021.